Jump to:

 Fabulous!
 There is a local trout farm that does the best smoked trout, so I'm all set to try this one 🙂

-I love smoked salmon dip but I’ve never tried smoked trout dip.
-I’m sure I’ll love it just as much–I love anything flavored with dill!
+I love smoked salmon dip and was excited to make smoked trout dip.
+I love anything flavored with dill!
+Excellent recipe.